 Banh Beo or Vietnamese Bloating Fern Shaped Cake is a simple but delicate Vietnamese traditional dish.
-The cake reminds about a familiar and peaceful scene of green bloating ferns in lakes in Vietnam’s countryside.
+The cake reminds us of a familiar and peaceful scene of green bloating ferns in lakes in Vietnam’s countryside.
 This cake is as tiny and thin as bloating fern so that Vietnamese people call it Banh Beo – Bloating Fern Shaped Cake.

-Made by steaming ground rice in small bowl or aluminum mold, savory Banh Beo in Hue style is topped with different toppings depends on local preferences.
-It’s a perfect blends of all ingredients and will make dinners eat more and more.
+Made by steaming ground rice in a small bowl or aluminum mold, savory Banh Beo in Hue style is topped with different toppings depends on local preferences.
+It’s a perfect blend of all ingredients and will make dinners eat more and more.
 Rice used to make Banh Beo must be high quality and has white color so that the cake is not only flavorful but also good looking.
 Shrimp used to make toasted dried shrimp must be fresh so that this topping is smelling and tasty.
-Dipping sauce eaten with Bloating Fern Shaped Cake is made carefully from fish sauce, broth form shrimp, chili (optional) and garlic.
+Dipping sauce eaten with Bloating Fern Shaped Cake is made carefully from fish sauce, broth form shrimp, chili (optional), and garlic.
 Pickled shredded carrot is added into the sauce at dinner’s wish.
 To eat Vietnamese Bloating Fern Shaped Cake in Small Bowl, dinners ladle fish sauce dip on to and use a bamboo stick or a spoon to get it out of the small bowl, then tuck in.
 To eat Vietnamese Small Bloating Fern Shaped Cake, dinners use chopsticks to dip the cake into the dipping fish sauce and tuck in.

 Savory Banh Beo in Hue style is topped with toasted dried shrimp, deep-fried pork fat, chopped green onion oil.
 In Danang, there are 2 kinds of savory Banh Beo: wet savory Banh Beo topped with deep-fried onion strings and sauce from ground pork, minced wood ear; dry savory Banh Beo topped with deep-fried onion strings and shrimp floss.